klimisa/TrainTicketMachine/README.md

 The API endpoint is: `api/v1/search?station=<station>`

-There is an [http.api](http.api) file where the GET request lives in order to test the app, either by running the project or via docker.
+There is an [api.http](api.http) file where the GET request lives in order to test the app, either by running the project or via docker.
 There are two environments ready to be used  for each case `development` and `docker`.